Munirajxo/Apparel_Sales_Analysis/README.md

 - Adults, particularly those in the age range 30-49, made the highest number of purchases compared to younger and senior demographics.

 ### Recommendations
--Utilize historical sales data to forecast future trends and plan marketing strategies and inventory purchases accordingly.
+- Utilize historical sales data to forecast future trends and plan marketing strategies and inventory purchases accordingly.
--This proactive approach can help mitigate the impact of seasonal fluctuations in demand.
+- This proactive approach can help mitigate the impact of seasonal fluctuations in demand.